DERE-ad2001/Frida-Labs/Frida 0x8/Solution/Solution.md

 ![](images/10.png)

 We can see our `cmpstr` compilation.
-Don't get confused about the name `Java_com_ad2001_frida0xa_MainActivity_stringFromJNI()` its just appended with the package name .
+Don't get confused about the name `Java_com_ad2001_frida0xa_MainActivity_stringFromJNI()` it's just appended with the package name .
 In Java, when you declare a native method, you use the `native` keyword to indicate that the method's implementation is provided in another language, typically C or C++.
 The declaration of the native method in the Java class doesn't include the implementation. it just acts as a signature that tells the Java runtime that the method will be implemented in a native language.
 The convention for the method name includes the package name and the class name.

-Double clicking on it will give the disassembly and decompilation of the function.
+Double-clicking on it will give the disassembly and decompilation of the function.

 ![](images/11.png)

 The right panel displays the decompilation.
 If this is your first time reversing a native library, don't worry things get easier with practice.
-This time i will provide the source code for the native function for the sake of explaination.
+This time i will provide the source code for the native function for the sake of explanation.

 ```c
 #include <jni.h>